 More profit, earnings and tax revenues are inextricably linked to economic growth.
 Without growth there is no increase in company profits, consumer incomes and government revenues, and loans plus accumulated interest cannot be repaid.
 There is no or very little growth during an economic downturn, leading to many people, companies, and even countries no longer being able to meet their payment obligations.

-13 It is an open question whether what banks are doing is legal: the British expert Richard Werner points out that in England, according to the "Client Money Rules", companies should always keep customer funds separate from equity, meaning they are not allowed to put it on their balance sheets.
+That can lead to a debt crisis, which is sometimes delayed by further borrowing.
+But this only increases the debts and thereby the problem.
+In consequence, without strong growth a new and possibly even graver crisis becomes almost inevitable.
+Many experts believe that, in the aftermath of the 2008 from equity, meaning they are not allowed to put it on their balance sheets.
 This may apply to other countries too.
 However, banks are permitted to put deposits on their balance sheets, exposing depositors to the risk of loosing their deposit if the bank goes under.
 Werner points out that the removal of this privilege of the banks by also forcing banks to adhere to the "Client Money Rules" would deprive banks of the privilege of money creation.
 Werner and other experts also point out that banks have no official mandate to create money: neither in the current manner nor in a different way.
 See Werner, RA, How do banks create money, and why can other firms not do the same?
 An explanation for the coexistence of lending and deposit-taking.
 Pre-publication; Publication expected in the International Review of Financial Analysis in 2015.